The pursuit of happiness

 Creating connections

 For many operating in high-speed, often high-pressure business environments, there will be a strong support network of colleagues, mentors, investors and other stakeholders around them.
 Such human connections are vital to our happiness.
-But, according to a study by Patricia Greenfield of UCLA, social connectedness is often de-prioritised as a person becomes wealthier, which can lead to feelings of disconnection and isolation.
+However, social connectedness can often become de-prioritised as a person becomes wealthier, which can lead to feelings of disconnection and isolation.

 For those going through a transition of wealth – between generations, for example – having practical help in re-establishing connections and improving communications is essential for preparing all parties with the long-term coping skills required.